chrislavoy/TTSCleanup/README.md

 If a line matching these assumptions is found its contents are trimmed to remove the offending script.

-By default the tool looks for Tabletop Simulator files at the default Windows directory `%USERPROFILE%\Documents\My Games\Tabletop Simulator\Saves`.
+By default the tool looks for save files at the default [Tabletop Simulator save game directory](https://kb.tabletopsimulator.com/getting-started/technical-info/#save-game-data-location) such as `%USERPROFILE%\Documents\My Games\Tabletop Simulator\Saves` on Windows.
 If you are on a different platform or use a different directory for save files you can pass the path in as the first argument (see below)

 ## How to Run